Get help from a child custody lawyer in Greenville, South Carolina, call Greenville Family Law today.

 Though these are broad generalizations about the kinds of joint custody arrangements that can work for children of different ages, experts agree that many different arrangements can work.
 An experienced child custody lawyer will explain that it all depends on the specific circumstances of your family and what schedule works best.

-Our child custody lawyers recognize that many people are confused about how child support works, mistakenly believing that only one parent has responsibility for financially supporting the children.
+Our child custody lawyer recognizes that many people are confused about how child support works, mistakenly believing that only one parent has responsibility for financially supporting the children.
 The reality is that both parents are legally obligated to support their children.
-However, in South Carolina the custodial parent is assumed to pay his or her share during daily life while the non-custodial parent needs to contribute to the parent with whom the children spend the majority of their time.
+However, under South Carolina Code of Laws the custodial parent is assumed to pay his or her share during daily life while the non-custodial parent needs to contribute to the parent with whom the children spend the majority of their time.

 Child support is calculated using a formula contained in the South Carolina Child Support Guidelines.
 These guidelines take into account the income of both parties as well as the expenses associated with raising the children.
 The total is then divided proportionally between the parents.